neondatabase/website/content/docs/integrations/go.md

 ## Create a Neon project

 When creating a Neon project, take note of your user name, password, database name, and project ID.
 This information is required when defining connection settings in your Go project.
-Neon provides the password to you immediately after you create a project.

 To create a Neon project: